dennis-fsm/dotnet-api-yarp/README.md

-# YARP or Yet Another Reverse Platform
+# YARP or Yet Another Reverse Proxy
 A versatile and open-source middleware designed to address the complex communication needs of systems.
 Developed with a focus on flexibility and scalability, YARP serves as a crucial component in the development and control of services across various applications.

 At its core, YARP provides a communication infrastructure that enables seamless interaction between different modules within a software architecture.